shah-zeb-naveed/data-structures-and-algorithms/README.md

 # Bit Manipulation:
 - Observe patterns.
-Start with XOR, AND, NOT, Extracting last bits, shifting bits, settings bits
+Start with Extracting last bits, shifting bits, settings bits, XOR, AND, NOT
 - XOR
-  - is commutative
+  - commutative
   - Odd-one out, unique, missing > XOR
   - xor of number with 0 is itself. xor of number with itself is 0
+  - XOR for many problems: Single Number II, Single Number III, Maximum XOR of Two Numbers in an Array, Repeated DNA Sequences, Maximum Product of Word Lengths, etc.
 - &-ing with 1 or 0
 - to retrieve the right-most bit in an integer n, n % 2 or n & 1
 - >> to shift